 “Fat tire biking” as it’s called, or riding bicycles with wider tires on approved snow-covered trails, is an increasingly popular sport in Wisconsin.
 Snow doesn’t slow the biking fun, but rather adds to it!
 There are a few trails in the area.
 Greenbush Recreational trails (N5854 Kettle Moraine Drive Glenbeulah WI) are a little outside of Sheboygan, but there are 9 miles of single track.
 Trail passes and state park stickers are required.
 On the other hand, hang out at Evergreen (3000 Calumet Drive Sheboygan, WI) or the Quarry (3401 Calumet Dr, Sheboygan, WI).
 The trails are mostly singletrack with a nice mix of climbing and descending.

 If you want to learn more visit Fat Kats Mountain Bike Club on Facebook

 Other Related Posts

 We have 2020 vision!
 I already know you’re working hard on those resolutions!
-You’ve joined a gym and already dropped a few pounds.
 You’ve also sworn to manage your time and money better – for real this time.